OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 Virtual Machine Templates
 ================================================================================

-In OpenNebula the VMs are defined with VM Templates.
-This section explains how to describe a Virtual Machine, and how users typically interact with the system**.
+In OpenNebula, VMs are defined with VM Templates.
+This section explains how to describe a Virtual Machine, and how users typically interact with the system.

-The VM Template Pool allows OpenNebula administrators and users to register Virtual Machine definitions in the system, to be instantiated later as Virtual Machine instances.
+OpenNebula administrators and users can register Virtual Machine definitions (VM Templates) in the system, to be instantiated later as Virtual Machine instances.
 These VM Templates can be instantiated several times, and also shared with other users.

 .. _vm_guide_defining_a_vm_in_3_steps: